raymondclowe/TextExtendAI/README.md

 # Set UP

 The first time you try to use the plugin it wil ask for an API key, that will be one from Mistral platform.
+[Signup here](https://auth.mistral.ai/self-service/registration/browser).

-It costs money, but not that much so make sure you set a suitable budget (like $1 / month) and you will be fine.
+It costs money, but not that much so make sure you set a suitable [monthly usage limit](https://console.mistral.ai/billing/#:~:text=next%20month%20begins.-,Usage%20limit%20(%E2%82%AC)%20*,-Update%20limit) (like €1 / month) and you will be fine.

 # Usage